 Top 10 Linux Distributions for KDE Plasma Desktop

 Kubuntu is an official KDE Plasma Desktop flavour of the Ubuntu Linux operating system.
-It uses same set of underlying packages of Ubuntu and follow Ubuntu release schedule.
+It uses the same set of Ubuntu underlying packages and follows the Ubuntu release schedule.
 That means it releases a new version when Ubuntu does.
-As it is based on Ubuntu, you get a huge help and support community that comes with Kubuntu flavour.
+As it is based on Ubuntu, you get a huge amount of help and support from the community with the Kubuntu flavour.
 This official Ubuntu flavour is the most used KDE Plasma desktop today.

-- Very stable system in terms of bugs – both LTS and non-LTS versions
+- It is a very stable system in terms of bugs – both LTS and non-LTS versions.

-- LTS versions have 5 years of support
+- LTS versions have five years of support.

-- Delay of around 6 months to receive latest from KDE Plasma desktop.
-The reason being stability that Ubuntu requires.
+- Delay of around six months to receive the latest from the KDE Plasma desktop.
+The reason is the stability that Ubuntu requires.

 3. Fedora KDE Edition

-- Fedora Linux with KDE may feel a little complex for absolute new Linux users
+- Fedora Linux with KDE may feel a little complex for absolutely new Linux users

 4. OpenSUSE KDE Edition

-- Support a wide variant of hardware out of the box (single board devices, thin clients terminals, desktops, laptops, PowerPC and more)
+- Support a wide variety of hardware out of the box (single board devices, thin client terminals, desktops, laptops, PowerPC, and more).

 5. Manjaro KDE Edition

 Manjaro Linux is an Arch Linux-based Linux distribution that follows a rolling release model.
 It is a very fast, user-friendly desktop operating system which gives several benefits such as automatic hardware detection, multiple Linux Kernel support and well-designed configuration settings.
-Both Manjaro with KDE Plasma is perfect for those with a little knowledgeable person in Linux who wants to experience Arch Linux with KDE.
+Both Manjaro and KDE Plasma are perfect for those with a little knowledge of Linux who want to experience Arch Linux with KDE.

-- It May not be suitable for absolutely new users or those aiming for a stable system that runs for multiple years without re-installations
+- It May not be suitable for absolutely new users or those aiming for a stable system that runs for multiple years without re-installation.

 6. EndeavourOS KDE Edition

-EndeavourOS is a fairly new Arch-Linux based Linux distribution that supports KDE Plasma as of their offerings.
+EndeavourOS is a popular Arch-Linux-based Linux distribution that supports KDE Plasma as one of its offerings.
 It provides an easy-to-use installation and pre-configured desktop environment.
-The one of the best-selling point of this Linux is you get to choose what you install and GUI based desktop-tweak scripts that comes preloaded.
+One of the best-selling points of this Linux is you get to choose what you install and GUI-based desktop-tweak scripts that come preloaded.
 A growling Linux distribution which looks promising.

-- Perfect for new users who wants to experience and learn Arch with KDE Plasma
+- Perfect for new users who want to experience and learn Arch with KDE Plasma.

-- Difficult to commit to this distribution if you are an organization planning to adopt KDE Plasma with this flavour for multiple installation units.
+- It is difficult to commit to this distribution if you are an organization planning to adopt KDE Plasma with this flavour for multiple installation units.

 7. MX Linux KDE Edition

 MX Linux is a Linux distribution based on Debian’s Stable branch.
-Debian is a Universal Linux Operating System, the father of Ubuntu and all derivatives.
-It’s the core of all those Linux distribution.
+Debian is a universal Linux operating system, the father of Ubuntu and all its derivatives.
+It’s the core of all those Linux distributions.
 It rarely breaks and gives you an unstable system.
 With the power of Debian, MX Linux brings its flavours by providing its in-house utilities and packages.
-It’s KDE edition is perfect for all users, especially if you want a stable KDE Desktop which runs for years.
-But you may not get the latest technology immediately, as Debian’s release cycle has been slower in years.
+Its KDE edition is perfect for all users, especially if you want a stable KDE Desktop that has run for years.
+But you may not get the latest technology immediately, as Debian’s release cycle has been slower for years.
 That means that to get the latest KDE plasma technology, you may need to wait 1.5 to 2 years.

-- One of the best In-house utilities provided by MX Linux for various desktop tasks
+- It is one of the best in-house utilities provided by MX Linux for various desktop tasks.

 8. Garuda Linux

-Garuda Linux is also an Arch-based rolling release distribution that provides KDE Plasma desktop as it’s one of the flavours.
-It comes with an easy-to-use Calamares installer and other graphical tools to manage your desktop.
+Garuda Linux is also an Arch-based rolling release distribution that provides the KDE Plasma desktop as it’s one of the flavours.
+It has an easy-to-use Calamares installer and other graphical tools to manage your desktop.

-The significant difference between Garuda with other Arch-based distributions is it provides some tools out of the box for managing your system performance.
-Some of them are zram, CPU Governor, and custom tools for memory management.
+The significant difference between Garuda and other Arch-based distributions is it provides some tools out of the box for managing your system performance.
+Some of them are Zram, CPU Governor, and custom tools for memory management.

-- Very new Linux distribution with its first release on March 2020
+- A new Linux distribution, with its first release in March 2020.

-- It requires a relatively high-end hardware to work correctly (Minimum 8GB RAM, 40 GB Storage)
+- It requires relatively high-end hardware to work correctly (Minimum 8GB RAM, 40 GB Storage).

 This is a unique Linux distribution for KDE Plasma.
 I wanted to add this to this list because of only the out-of-the-box looks it provides.
-Nitrux is a Linux distribution that is based on Debian’s unstable SID branch.
-This only provides a customized KDE Plasma desktop that is enhanced with “plasmoids”, Kvantum themes.
-Technically the desktop is called NX-Desktop, a KDE Plasma variant with all those look and feel changes.
-This Linux distribution provides the latest KDE Plasma tech as it’s based on Debian unstable branch and uses AppImage for application deployments.
+Nitrux is a Linux distribution based on Debian’s unstable SID branch.
+This only provides a customized KDE Plasma desktop that is enhanced with “plasmoids”, and Kvantum themes.
+Technically, the desktop is called NX-Desktop, a KDE Plasma variant with all those look and feel changes.
+This Linux distribution provides the latest KDE Plasma tech based on the Debian unstable branch and uses AppImage for application deployments.